 M.Phil., Clinical Psychology, Institute of Psychiatry University of London, 1980

 Linda is married with three children, three step-children, two dogs and a cat.
-Her leisure activities include swimming, walking, gardening, yoga and reading.
+She enjoys swimming, walking, gardening, yoga and reading.

 Mindfulness and stress management; Anxiety disorders, Insomnia and Depression; Parenting skills; Relationship issues; Managing conflict in families; Eating disorders; Phobias; Obsessive compulsive disorders; Dealing with chronic illness; Dealing with end of life issues; Psychological aspects of infertility and loss; Autistic spectrum and other developmental disorders

 Parenting and family issues, particularly in divorce and remarriage

 The effects of birth order on the development of personality

 Health and Care Professions Council: approved, 2009 to present

 British Psychological Society: Chartered Psychologist from 1988 ; Member, Division of Clinical Psychology (M.Phil. in Clinical Psychology) from 1980; Associate Fellow from 2005; Chartered Scientist from 2007; Member, Register of Practice Supervisors from 2011.